nappet/Todd-s-Text-Case-Changer-Extension/README.md

 - storage: Used only for user preferences

 ## Chrome Web Store or Edge Add-ons
-This is not avaliable any app store.
+This is not avaliable on any app/extension store.
+Extension will not self-update, but will prompt when updates are avaliable.

 ## How to install
 1. Download and extract latest version to your prefer location